cyamato/SyslogPro/docs/api.md

 A class to work with IBM LEEF (Log Event Extended Format) messages this form of system messages are designed to work with security systems.
-Messages can be saved to file (Saving to file if not part of this module but a LEEF formated mesage produced by this module can be saved externaly to it) or sent via Syslog.
+Messages can be saved to file (Saving to file if not part of this module but a LEEF formatted message produced by this module can be saved externally to it) or sent via Syslog.
 Most APIs will return a promise.
 These APIs can be used using `then(...)/catch(...)`

-A Syslog class with a configured Syslog server target can also be used as the input into the formating classes so that it may run independtly.
+A Syslog class with a configured Syslog server target can also be used as the input into the formatting classes so that it may run independently.
 The LEEF format is designed to send event data to a SIEM system and should not be as a logging stream.
-This class is ment to be used once per message.
+This class is meant to be used once per message.

 **Kind**: inner class of [<code>SyslogPro</code>](#module_SyslogPro)
 **Requires**: <code>module:moment</code>